eHarmony/vw-webservice/README.md

         -v
 ```

-The '-T' switch of curl does a file transfer without trying to buffer all the data in memory to compute the Content-Length HTTP request header.
+The curl '-T' switch performs a file transfer, without trying to buffer all the data in memory to compute the Content-Length HTTP request header.

 Examples should follow VW format - for instance: